gobwas/articles/instrumentation-in-go.en.md

 That is, logging and metrics collection are subsets of the **tracing**.

+There is a code generation tool called [gtrace][gtrace] that generates boilerplate code for the tracing.

 ## The problem

 Let's assume that we have some package called `lib` and some `lib.Client`